logicaldoc/logicaldoc-ce-mysql/README.md

 ## Project Open Source
-LogicalDOC CE project is hosted on SourceForge https://sourceforge.net/projects/logicaldoc/ On the LogicalDOC website there is a dedicated page which lists additional resources thats spans from the APIs to the developer guide https://www.logicaldoc.com/download-logicaldoc-community
+LogicalDOC CE project is hosted on SourceForge https://sourceforge.net/projects/logicaldoc/

+On the LogicalDOC website there is a dedicated page which lists additional resources that spans from the APIs to the developer guide https://www.logicaldoc.com/download-logicaldoc-community